GideonLeGrange/haveibeenpwned/README.md

   * The URL to use for breach data (advanced feature, don't use)
 * The builder pattern must be used

-**Version 1.1 is still avaialble for download from GitHub and in Maven Central**
+**Version 1.1 is still available for download from GitHub and in Maven Central**

 # Getting the API